 13 Steps to Bloody Good Wealth is a typical self-help book that will tell you all that you probably know already.
 It tells you that you can never be a billionaire if you keep working for someone else.
 However, if that is what you enjoy, continue doing so.
-It tells you that you need to take big risks for big returns – of you have the temperament to take the risk or not is your call.
+It tells you that you need to take big risks for big returns – if you have the temperament to take the risk or not is your call.

-If I were to sum up the book in a line it would say – Identify a fundamentally good stock, buy it early and sit on it for few years and you will be at least a millionaire.
+If I were, to sum up, the book in a line it would say – Identify a fundamentally good stock, buy it early and sit on it for few years.
+And you will be at least a millionaire.
 Now, it does work for some people, but most people fail at each of these steps.
 The ones for whom it works, make it seem like a work of wisdom.
-Personally, I think it is a combination of analysis, risk taking with a tub full of good luck.
+Personally, I think it is a combination of analysis, risk-taking with a tub full of good luck.

 What I enjoyed in the book is the small anecdotes of people who made a lot of money.
 There are some great stories on creating good wealth and how people made it or missed it.
 Both kind of stories kind of make you introspect to see if you are making the same mistakes or tracking the same scenarios or not.

-13 Steps to Bloody Good is a franchisee, I assume co-owned by Ashwin Sanghi & Westland and they invite various experts in different fields to write these books.
+13 Steps to Bloody Good is a franchise, I assume co-owned by Ashwin Sanghi & Westland and they invite various experts in different fields to write these books.
 This one is second in the series, first being 13 steps to bloody good luck.
 I kind of expected what this books would be about but I think I wanted to read about the model followed in this series.
 This was my primary motive to read the book.
 I expected the book to be co-authored, but I guess this is completely written by Sunil Dalal.
 There is absolutely no WE mentioned in the book.
 The experiences and examples all come from Sunil Dalal.
 I am keen to know what is Ashwin’s role in this book apart from lending his best-selling name.